run2bizdocs/documentation/en-us/docs/4biz-helium/processes/tickets/use/create-ticket.md

 ## Before getting started

-1. It's necessary to have permission to access the Ticket (Incident or Service Request) portal;
+- [X] It's necessary to have permission to access the Ticket (Incident or Service Request) portal;
-2. It's necessary to have a catalog of services registered and configured (Portfolio, services, activities, groups, flow, SLA linked to the contract);
+- [X] Have a catalog of services registered and configured (Portfolio, services, activities, groups, flow, SLA linked to the contract);
-3. Have permission for the group linked to the service catalog to view, attend and register tickets(Incident or Service Request).
+- [X] Have permission for the group linked to the service catalog to view, attend and register tickets(Incident or Service Request).

 ## Procedure